fashn-logo

 Once you’ve created your on-model image:

-- Use Background Change to add branded or lifestyle scenes
+• Use Edit to add branded or lifestyle scenes